California Won't Allow Virus Vaccines Without State Approval

 Most would go to front-line medical workers and first responders, he said, then to the most vulnerable in the population.

-“Politicizing the efficacy of a vaccine is shameful,” tweeted Sen. Melissa Melendez, who said the governor “used the virus to keep people from working, kids from going to school (and) families from being able to attend funerals.”
+“Politicizing the efficacy of a vaccine is shameful,” Sen. Melissa Melendez tweeted.

 Newsom is “suggesting we can’t trust the FDA (but) Of course, we’ll continue trusting the FDA for every other drug whose distribution doesn’t threaten his hold on power,” tweeted Assemblyman Kevin Kiley, who has a court hearing this week challenging the governor’s authority to impose virus restrictions.